nadr0/gh-blog/README.md

 ## Steps to get started

-- Head over to GitHub and create a new repository named username.github.io, where username is your username (or organization name) on GitHu (https://pages.github.com/)
+- Head over to GitHub and create a new repository named username.github.io, where username is your username (or organization name) on GitHub (https://pages.github.com/)
 ```
 $ git clone https://github.com/username/username.github.io
-# Add this repositories source code to your repo
+# Add this repository's source code to your repo
 $ git checkout -b development
 $ npm install
 $ npm run deploy